Psychometric Foundations and Evaluation Criteria at Testkokoro

 Very high

-What is the CAP (Position Fit Coefficient)?
+What Is the CAP (Position Fit Coefficient)?

 Formula:

-CAP = (Score obtained / Expected score) * 100
+CAP = (Score obtained / Expected score) × 100

-CAP Interpretation:
+CAP Interpretation

-85% to 110% → The candidate matches the profile or competency.
+85% to 110% → The candidate fits the profile or competency.

-Generate a report with the candidate's results.
+A report is generated with the obtained results.

 Wonderlic Test

-Below average: less than 15 points
+Low: less than 15 points

-Low average: 16 to 19 points
+Below average: 16 to 19 points

 Average: 20 to 24 points